apizzo1/Hindsight_2020/README.md

 Finally, **national unemployment rates** are displayed by month.
 Data is highlighted from the beginning of 2020 to the selected date.
 The national average can be compared to other populations selected from a dropdown menu.

-## Our Analyses
+## Analyses & Discussion
-As we looked through 2020, we noted specific dates that highlight how integrated our dashboard is:
+As a whole, our dashboard is equipped for you to draw numerous observations about interrelations among each of our featured sections.
+Given the vast amount of available trends, it is impractical to analyze every significant pattern.
+As such, we've included a handful noteworthy examples below of interrelations that we observed:

-* **March 4** New York Times headline brings out noteworthy changes seen in the Stocks line graph, specifically a sharp decrease in Boeing, Delta Airlines, Southwest Airlines stocks with a small recovery seen when Congress passed a bailout on **March 22**.
+* On **March 4**, the NYT headline discusses the limitation of U.S. travel to Europe, while we can also see that the stocks for Boeing, Delta Airlines, & Southwest Airlines (all aviation-related) begin to sharply decrease.
+A slight recovery in these stocks can be observed on **March 22**, while the NYT headline contains the announcement of a federal bond-buying plan.
-* The coronavirus stimilus relief bill was passed on **March 12** as indicated by the New York Times headline, which correlates with a peak in President Trump's approval rating.
+* The coronavirus stimilus relief bill was passed on **March 12** as indicated by the NYT headline, which among other things, distributed $1,200 to all American citizens.
+This date correlates with a peak in President Trump's approval rating.
-* On **April 12**, Governor Andrew Cuomo of New York announces that "the worst is over", referring to COVID, which correlates with passing the peak of New York cases and US cases (for this timeframe).
+* On **April 12**, the NYT headline highlights Governor Andrew Cuomo of New York announcing that "the worst is over", referring to COVID-19 in his state.
+His statement does correlate with the beginning of a continuing downward trend of COVID cases in New York, as well as the downward trend of the first peak in US cases.
+Later, towards **July 15**, we can see that the U.S. COVID cases reach a much higher second peak in growth, while NY has no discernible peak in its sparkline at that time.
-* The impact of **May 28**'s New York Times headline "Ex-Officer Charged in Death of George Floyd in Minneapolis" can be seen in the map when viewing the protests on that day, specifically in Minnesota.
+* The impact of the events in the **May 28** NYT headline, "Ex-Officer Charged in Death of George Floyd in Minneapolis", can be seen in the map when viewing the protests on that day, specifically in Minnesota.
+On dates & states with higher volumes of protests, we can also see a higher increase in park mobility, confirming consistency in our data.
-* **September 1** shows an increase in President Trump's approval rating, just as the CDC promises a COVID vaccine by November 2020, as seen in the New York Times' headline.
+* **September 1** shows an increase in President Trump's approval rating, just as the CDC promises a COVID vaccine by November 2020, as seen in the NYT headline.

 ## Future Considerations